-If you don’t have much time to spare, you can also purchase coffee scrubs at the store.
-My friend owns this one from Tree Hut and she says it wakes her up whenever she uses it!
-It’s made with ingredients like natural shea butter and coffee beans.
-Kind of like having a cup of joe in your bath!
+If you don’t have much time to spare, you can also purchase body scrubs at the store.
+My friend owns this Tahitian Vanilla Bean one from Tree Hut and she says it wakes her up whenever she uses it!
+It’s made with ingredients like natural shea butter and nourishing oils.

 Treat Your Skin After Bath Time

 Self-care shouldn’t stop when you jump out of the water.
 Instead, pamper yourself with a few of these indulgences.

 The dry winter air can wreak havoc on your skin.
 That’s why moisturizing is so important!